Overview

-The Board of Customs and Excise grants temporary importation status and duty waiver for the importation of the eligible machinery and equipment for government-approved projects that are to be re-exported within a period of six months.
-However, there is a process for extensions.
+The Board of Customs and Excise grants temporary importation status and duty waiver for the importation of eligible machinery and equipment for government-approved projects that are to be re-exported within a period of six months.
+However, the policy has recently been amended to allow initial approval for one year, with extensions available.
 Eligible machinery includes:

-As part of temporary entry requirements, the Nigeria Customs Service (NCS), may provide the concession to import on a temporary basis.
+As part of temporary entry requirements, the Nigeria Customs Service (NCS) may provide concessions to import on a temporary basis.
 Such concessions are normally granted for oil rigs, ships, barges, and other special equipment of high value (typically around $100,000), provided that such equipment is not available for purchase/rent in Nigeria and will be subsequently exported.

 Temporary importation is not available for consumable items and most vehicles.
 For other commodities, importers need to obtain prior clarification from the Customs Head Office in Abuja.